60 Bed Rest Activities That’ll Make You Forget Boredom

 So when I was formally put on modified bed rest at 23 weeks for cervical incompetence, I had already been stuck in bed for months.
 In total, I spent nearly 8 months on bed rest with my first pregnancy, curled up under a window on our couch.

-And then I did it again for a second hyperemesis pregnancy — though thankfully a cerclage got me to my third trimester before I started having cervical issues in round two.
+And then I did it all over again for a second hyperemesis pregnancy (this time with a cerclage that thankfully held my cervical issues at bay until the third trimester).

-I know how jarring it is to suddenly be homebound.
+I know how jarring it is to suddenly be on bedrest.
 My world felt small and my anxiety felt great; the focus of each day was to make it through without a medical catastrophe.

 Thankfully both our babies were born healthy, but that doesn’t make the bed rest experience any less traumatic.
-I mourned the person I was before my activity restrictions.
-I struggled to figure out what to do on bed rest and struggled to figure out my new identity as basically-an-incubator (and a terrible incubator at that).
+I mourned the person I was before my bedrest and pregnancy complications.
+I struggled to figure out what activities to do on bed rest and struggled to figure out my new identity as basically-an-incubator (and a terrible incubator at that).

 Plus, the social isolation and bed rest boredom is so real!
 I cancelled on parties, skipped going to restaurants, and gave away hard-earned Hamilton tickets.
 I even missed my sister’s wedding in Italy.